Vitor5252/Vitor5252/README.md

 - 🎮 I love games and programming;
 - 💻 I’m currently learning basic programming;
 - 🤝 I’m looking to on perfect my knowledges and help new programmers;
 - 📫 How to reach me?
-Send me a message on instagram! (@vitor5252)
+Send me a message on email! (vitorvasconcellosdias65@gmail.com)